IABTechLab/uid2docs/docs/guides/mobile-plugin-gma-android.md

 Prerequisite: Install the Google Mobile Ads SDK and the UID2 Android SDK.

-Install the UID2 Android GMA Plugin v0.5.0 to an existing app with the UID2 Android SDK and Google IMA SDK installed.
+Install the UID2 Android GMA Plugin v0.5.0 to an existing app with the UID2 Android SDK and Google GMA SDK installed.
 There are two installation options:

 - [Gradle](#gradle)
 - [Maven](#maven)